 Article I: General

-The organization shall be a student branch of the national organization American Institute of Aeronautics and Astronautics.
+The organization shall be a student branch associated with the American Institute of Aeronautics and Astronautics national organization.

-The official name of the student organization shall be The American Institute of Aeronautics and Astronautics, which will be abbreviated as AIAA.
+The official name of the student organization shall be The American Institute of Aeronautics and Astronautics, which will henceforth be abbreviated AIAA.

-The organization shall adhere to the national American Institute of Aeronautics and Astronautics ideals and goals and shall abide by their specifications for student chapters.
+The student branch and its individual members and officers shall adhere to the American Institute of Aeronautics and Astronautics national organization ideals and goals and shall abide by their specifications for student chapters.

-The organization shall operate as a non-profit organization.
+The organization shall operate as a 501(c)(3) non-profit organization as defined by the United States IRS

-The organization shall exist to provide a social, academic, and professional community to students in the aerospace program and those interested in learning more about air travel and space exploration.
+The organization shall exist to provide a social, academic, and professional community to students in the aerospace program and those interested in learning more about air travel and space exploration, including the K-12 community.

 Article II: Objectives